alpha-netzilla/gas-sendmail/README.md

 ## Before you begin
   Create a Google Spreadsheet with three seats.

-1 "template" sheet is a mail template.
+1 The "template" sheet is a mail template.
    * Create cells(TO, FROM, CC, BCC, SUBJECT, BODY) just as the image.
    * Create a button to start the script from "Insert -> Drawing" on the toolbar.
    * Assign a script name 'click' on the button by clicking the right mouse.